SiimLiinat/Pricechecker/README.md

-# Personal-Projects
+# Price Tracker

-Projects I've made for my own personal use.
-Currently only includes a rudimentary price checker for checking items available on hv.ee
+A rudimentary price tracker for checking and logging prices of PC components on hv.ee